Definition

 A definition states the meaning of a word using other words.
 This is sometimes challenging.
 Common dictionaries contain lexical descriptive definitions, but there are various types of definition – all with different purposes and focuses.

-A definition is a statement of the meaning of a term (a word, phrase, or other set of symbols).
+A definition is a semantic statement of the meaning of a term (a word, phrase, or other set of symbols).
 Definitions can be classified into two large categories: intensional definitions (which try to give the sense of a term), and extensional definitions (which try to list the objects that a term describes).
 Another important category of definitions is the class of ostensive definitions, which convey the meaning of a term by pointing out examples.
 A term may have many different senses and multiple meanings, and thus require multiple definitions.
 (Note: Terms with the same pronunciation and spelling but unrelated meanings are called homonyms, while terms with the same spelling and pronunciation and related meanings are called polysemes.)

 In mathematics, a definition is used to give a precise meaning to a new term, by describing a condition which unambiguously qualifies what the mathematical term is and is not.
 Definitions and axioms form the basis on which all of modern mathematics is to be constructed.